sigp/lighthouse/book/src/help_vm.md

           Deletes one or more validators from a validator client using the HTTP API. exit
-          Exit validator using the HTTP API for a given validator keystore. help
+          Exits one or more validators using the HTTP API.
+It can also be used to generate voluntary exit message for a particular future epoch. help
           Print this message or the help of the given subcommand(s)